thunderrabbit/robnugen-journal-entries/2003/12/28Nami.md

 <p class=date>7:54pm JST Sunday 28 December 2003</p>

-<p>Met ¤Ê¤ß today in Shibuya.
+<p>Met ãªã¿ today in Shibuya.
 Haven't seen her since her tap
   performance.
 We went to kaitein sushi (much to her surprise that I liked it) and had 8 plates each.
 (2 sushi pieces per plate, except for the two cheap plates which had 1)</p>